Natzirt-BK/subaru-ecu-tools-linux/README.md

 ## OpenPort behavior on Linux

-The installer checks the real USB state instead of trusting a status label.
+The installer checks the USB state.
 When connected, the J2534 probe opens and closes the adapter.
-When disconnected, it must report device-not-connected.
-The EcuFlash launcher synchronizes Wine's device state before startup and reports later USB changes; restart EcuFlash after plugging or unplugging the cable.
+When disconnected, it must report device not connected.
+The EcuFlash launcher synchronizes Wine's device state before startup and reports later USB changes. **Restart EcuFlash after plugging or unplugging the cable.**

-`[In Use]` is not automatically an error under Wine.
-It can mean that Wine has opened the adapter for EcuFlash.
-The J2534 probe distinguishes that state from missing or denied USB access.
+The J2534 probe distinguishes states from missing or denied USB access.

 ## Diagnostic reports